tonymishler/CSharpDocs/c-sharp-for-fe-devs.md

         //defines the entry point for the application static void Main(string[] args)
         {
-            //writes everybody's favorite greeting to the console Console.WriteLine("Hello, World!");
+            //writes everybody's favorite greeting to the console, using System.Console Console.WriteLine("Hello, World!");
         }
     }